seemslegit42/aevonos/docs/Scribes-Archive.md

 - **Central Data Layer**: The Archive is the visual front-end for the OS's unified data layer, making an abstract concept tangible and interactive.
 - **Agentic Interaction**: It is a prime example of a Micro-App designed for agent-first interaction.
 Its primary utility is unlocked through conversation with BEEP, not through direct manipulation.
 - **Architectural Role**: It reinforces the core doctrine of moving away from traditional file/folder structures towards a more intelligent, context-aware data environment.
-The user doesn't need to know *where* something
+The user doesn't need to know *where* something is, only *what* it is.